-Ms. Hoey has litigated and won more than a dozen jury and bench trials involving claims arising under Title VII, Americans with Disabilities Act (ADA), False Claims Act, Fair Labor Standards Act (FLSA), New York State Whistleblower Law, Family Medical Leave Act (FMLA), and the Age Discrimination in Employment Act (ADEA).
-She has also litigated cases concerning breach of non-compete contracts and theft of trade secrets.
+Ms. Hoey routinely represents clients in high-profile litigation.
+She has litigated and won more than a dozen jury and bench trials involving claims arising under Title VII and the Americans with Disabilities Act (ADA), as well as the False Claims Act, Fair Labor Standards Act (FLSA), New York State Whistleblower Law, Family Medical Leave Act (FMLA), and the Age Discrimination in Employment Act (ADEA).
+She has also litigated cases involving breach of non-compete contracts and theft of trade secrets.

 Won a $7.1 million verdict representing the plaintiff, a multinational corporation, asserting claims of breach of a non-compete contract and violation of the Lanham Act.

-Won summary judgment for the defendant in a lawsuit alleging violation of the ADA in U.S. District Court for the Eastern District of New York.
+Won a summary judgment for the defendant in a lawsuit alleging disability discrimination and failure to accommodate, in violation of the ADA in the U.S. District Court for the Eastern District of New York.

-Won summary judgment for the defendant in an age discrimination lawsuit in U.S. District Court for the Northern District of New York.
-Court also dismissed plaintiff’s claim for breach of contract.
+Won a summary judgment for the defendant in an age discrimination lawsuit in the U.S. District Court for the Northern District of New York.
+The court also dismissed the plaintiff’s claim for breach of contract.